 In addition to the Rackham Graduate School policies for doctoral students, as a doctoral student in ECE, you need to know the requirements, timeline, and processes for Pre-candidacy years 1 and 2, the Qualifying Exam at the end of year 2, Proposal Exam, and eventually your Dissertation Defense.
 See the Path to Degree section below.

 Also, an Annual Progress Report completed by you and your faculty advisor must be submitted for review to the ECE Ph.D.
 Committee in May of each year.

 The ECE Ph.D.
 Committee and your Faculty Advisor are the main resources for information and guidance throughout your program.
-The ECE Committee is chaired by Dr. Ya Sha Yi, and includes Drs.
+The ECE Committee is chaired by Dr. Mengqi Wang, and includes Drs.
 Taehyung Kim and Weidong Xiang.